More at rubyonrails.org:

 To render a partial as part of a view, you use the render method within the view:

-One way to use partials is to treat them as the equivalent of subroutines; a way to move details out of a view so that you can grasp what's going on more easily.
+One way to use partials is to treat them as the equivalent of methods.
+A way to move details out of a view so that you can grasp what's going on more easily.
 For example, you might have a view that looks like this:

 <%= render "application/ad_banner" %>